roidrage/lograge/README.md

   Lograge::Formatters::Raw.new       # Returns a ruby hash object
 ```

-In addition to the formatters, you can manipulate the data your self by passing
+In addition to the formatters, you can manipulate the data yourself by passing
 an object which responds to #call:

 ```ruby